NikitaZotov/sc-machine-1/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **Initiate**

-Or you can initiate and not wait while it will be finished.
+Or you can initiate and not wait for it to finish.

 ```cpp
 ...